 Union and Interpreting:

 Interpreters were uncommon in print shops and other workplaces until the end of the twentieth century.
-Rather, Deaf employees frequently relied on a diverse set of linguistic and communication strategies with employers and coworkers.
+Rather, Deaf employees frequently relied on a diverse set of communication strategies with employers and coworkers.
 Gesture, body language, lipreading, and writing were commonly utilized.
-Some turned to one another to facilitate communication, serving as interpreters.
+In some cases, coworkers relied on one another to facilitate communication, as some workers served as interpreters for their peers.
 At the Post, a combination of these strategies were employed by Deaf printers.
 Over time, however, as awareness of the linguistic features of American Sign Language became increasingly widespread and the field of professional ASL interpreting grew, Deaf printers began to advocate for the use of trained interpreters at the Post.

 Union members in shops across the country met regularly in a series of monthly gatherings known as Chapel meetings.
 Leadership used these meetings to air grievances, discuss schedule and policy changes, to disseminate information on training and technology changes, and to affirm the fellowship of union members.
 Subjects discussed were vital, both to the job performance of those working in the composing room, but also to the alliance of printers to one another.
 Given the longstanding tension between employers and unions, these types of meetings were generally protected and private, and outsiders were not permitted to participate.

 Deaf printers acknowledged that without interpreters they were not able to fully participate in Chapel meetings.
 As Jan DeLap explained, many didn’t attend for this reason.
 As requests from Deaf printers for the use of interpreters were denied, their capacity to fully participate in the union was diminished.
 As interpreters were introduced, the dynamics of meetings reportedly changed.
 Union leaders came to recognize that Deaf printers were participating on equal footing with their hearing counterparts.